Fair Value and Book Value

-This difference is used first to adjust the individual assets and liabilities to their fair values on the date of acquisition.
+This difference between fair value and book value is used first to adjust the individual assets and liabilities to their fair values on the date of acquisition.
 If implied value exceeds the aggregate fair values of identifiable net assets, the residual amount will be positive (a debit balance), providing evidence of an unspecified intangible to be accounted for as goodwill.

 When the value implied by the acquisition price is below the aggregate fair value of identifiable net assets, the residual amount will be negative (a credit balance), designating a bargain purchase.
 FASB’s current position is that no assets are reduced below fair value; instead, the credit balance should be shown as an ordinary gain in the year of acquisition.